-Notwithstanding the provisions of this procedure, the Agency is authorized to make purchases of material, equipment or supplies, when available, utilizing the County or State's existing, current competitive procurement lists directly.
+Notwithstanding the provisions of this procedure, the Agency is authorized to make purchases of material, equipment or supplies, when available, utilizing local government current competitive procurement lists, including those of the County or NYS.
 The sole exception is in the instance where bids have already been received by the Agency for the purchase by the Agency of the material, equipment or supplies, and such purchase cannot be made upon the same terms, conditions and specifications and at a lower price through the County or State.
 When there are multiple local vendors for the same product at the same price under these State or County contract lists, it is Agency policy to distribute purchases among all of these vendors and thereby equitably distribute business opportunities to as many vendors as practical.